OSHA and the 2015 Annual Spring Regulatory Agenda

 Crane Operator Qualifications in Construction

 Clarification of Employer’s Continuing Obligation to Make and Maintain Accurate Records of Each Recordable Injury and Illness

 Final Rule Stage

 To view all 23 regulations, along with dates of anticipated action, and stages, click here.

 In addition to regulations set for immediate decisions, the agency also has a “Long-Term Actions” list which are rules planned for regulatory action 12 months from the date of the agenda’s publication.
 There is also an area for agencies to report “Completed Actions.”
 These are regulations from the previous agenda that were either withdrawn or ones where actions have been made to complete the rulemaking.
 If you would like to learn more about this process, and how these regulations may have an effect on the operations of your business, reach out to a construction lawyer in Lakeland who is familiar with the voting rule-process of OSHA.

-To schedule a consultation with a construction attorney from Trent Cotney, P.A., please call us today or submit our consultation request form.
+To schedule a consultation with a construction attorney from Cotney Construction Law, please call us today or submit our consultation request form.